-Let’s say it again: Your bank and the FDIC still aren't insuring the contents of your safe deposit box.
+One more time: Your bank and the FDIC still aren't insuring the contents of your safe deposit box.
 And as with collectibles, the standard coverage offered by your homeowners policy for jewelry stored in a safe deposit box will be modest at best.
 Insurance experts recommend adding a personal articles floater to your insurance portfolio.
 This supplemental policy provides added coverage for specified valuables.
 You’ll likely need to get written appraisals of the value of each piece of jewelry for insurance purposes.

 Jewelry you wear regularly doesn’t belong in a safe deposit box, which can only be accessed during a bank’s normal business hours.
 Keep everyday jewelry in a secure place at home such as a safe.
 But the pricey heirloom jewelry that perhaps you inherited but rarely wear should stay in your safe deposit box until a special occasion arises and you can pick it up, wear it for the big event, and put it back safely.

 Settlement documents including the closing statement detail how much you paid for the property.
 Some of these costs are deductible on your tax return, and proof of the purchase price is essential when you sell and need to calculate taxes on your profit.
 The original property survey can come in handy if a dispute ever arises with a neighbor over property lines.

-A vehicle title is rarely needed and a pain to replace; in other words, it’s a document that’s perfectly suited to be stored in your safe deposit box.
+A car or truck title is rarely needed and a pain to replace; in other words, it’s a document that’s perfectly suited to be stored in your safe deposit box.
 The only time you’re likely to retrieve it is when you’re ready to sell the vehicle and literally sign over the title to the buyer.
 The only other time is if you decide to take out a short-term title loan, though in our opinion there are better ways to get extra cash than putting your car up as collateral.

 If you lose your car title you will have to visit your state’s department of motor vehicles (and that might require an appointment).
 There will be paperwork, a fee and perhaps a long wait time for your number to be called.
 If there are no liens and no changes to the title, you might be able to order a replacement copy online.

 An example: Exclusions from the capital gains tax for home sellers are $250,000 for a single owner and $500,000 for a couple.
-Say that house you bought in 2002 for $200,000 sells for $800,000 in 2022, giving you a profit of $600,000.
+Say that house you bought in 2002 for $200,000 sells for $800,000 in 2023, giving you a profit of $600,000.
 Back out the $500,000 exclusion and you’re on the hook to pay capital gains tax on that $100,000.
 To get that profit number down, factor in the cost of all those major home improvements you made over the 20 years.

 And the proof of the cost of those improvements?
 It’s sitting in your safe deposit box if you need to show tax authorities.